 GICs Never Go Down But They Also Never Go Up

-One of the main reasons bonds outperform GICs over longer periods such as 3 and 5 years, is that bonds are largely “self-correcting.”
-As yields go up and prices come down, having the flexibility to capture higher running yields enables investors to retrieve some of that lost capital.
+One of the main reasons bonds outperform GICs over longer periods, such as 3 and 5 years, is that bonds are largely “self-correcting.”
+The flexibility to capture higher running yields as yields increase and prices decrease enables investors to retrieve some of that lost capital.
 GICs’ inherent aversion to mark-to-market risk is alluring, but remember, an investor forgoes the ability to capture higher yields when they lock in the prevailing GIC yield.

 Overall, bonds tend to provide an inversely correlated return stream to equities and insulate investors' portfolios during times of equity turmoil, while also outpacing the return of GICs.